Weft

 Members of his monastic order have access to a knowledge web, from which they can gain information when in a trance-like meditation state.

-For a fuller list of training given to field agents, see Offwhite City monastic order.
+For a fuller list of training given to field agents, see Expressors of Agape with Compassion.

 Weft believes what he's told to believe.